 Let us now come back to our initial question, and investigate whether some parameters satisfy the three necessary conditions we have stated above.
-The previous section has excluded all parameters except the place of living (e.g. a neighborhood, a town, a county).
-Suppose that there is some correlation between the place of living and health costs, of which the insurance company would like to take advantage.
+The previous section has excluded all parameters except the place of living (e.g. a neighborhood, a town, a county), and income.
+Suppose first that there is some correlation between the place of living and health costs, of which the insurance company would like to take advantage.
 Either this correlation comes from a causality relation (the place of living causes some increased health costs), or it does not come from one.
-Suppose there is a causality relation (i.e. condition (ii) is met).
+Suppose there is a causality relation, i.e. condition (ii) is met.
 It must be because there is some form of pollution in the area which must cause some illness to the inhabitants, or something similar.
 Then it is very unlikely that some people might voluntarily choose to live there - you generally live in a polluted area because you are not rich enough to live elsewhere.
 So, no responsibility in this case, and condition (i) is actually not met when condition (ii) is.
-Suppose now there is no causality relation between the place of living and the increased health costs (condition (ii) is not met).
-Then it is very possible that people chose to live there (since for instance there is no pollution), and condition (i) might well be met.
-But overall, conditions (i) and (ii) are never met together.
-So, we conclude that it is unfair to profile on any parameter from our list in health insurance.
+Suppose now there is no causality relation